-The Compensation Committee is composed of John E. Hurley (Chair), William Deluce and Patrick Reid.
-William Deluce and Patrick Reid are considered independent according to NI 52-110; John E. Hurley is an officer of the Company and is not considered independent.
-All three members of the Compensation Committee have direct experience with respect to executive compensation issues by virtue of their positions as officers and/or directors of various other businesses and publicly-traded companies, and as such they possess skills and experience that enable the Compensation Committee to make decisions on the suitability of the Company's compensation policies and practices.
+The Compensation Committee is composed of John E. Hurley (Chair) and Patrick Reid.
+Patrick Reid is considered independent according to NI 52-110; John E. Hurley is an officer of the Company and is not considered independent.
+Both members of the Compensation Committee have direct experience with respect to executive compensation issues by virtue of their positions as officers and/or directors of various other businesses and publicly-traded companies, and as such they possess skills and experience that enable the Compensation Committee to make decisions on the suitability of the Company's compensation policies and practices.